elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/form_hook.md

 **Arguments:** `options?: { resetValues?: boolean; defaultValue?: any }`

 Resets the form to its initial state.
-It accetps an optional object of configuration:
+It accepts an optional configuration object:

 - `resetValues` (default: `true`).
 Flag to indicate if we want to not only reset the form state (`isValid`, `isSubmitted`...) but also the field values.
-If set to `true` will put back the default value passed to the form or declared on the field config (in that order).
+If set to `true` all form values will be reset to their default value.
+Remember: default field values can be set in [different ways](./link-to-place-where-we-talk-about-it).

 - `defaultValue`.
-In some cases you might not want to reset the form to the default value initiallly provided to the form (probably because it is data that came from the server and you want a clean form).
+In some cases you might not want to reset the form to the default value initially provided to the form (probably because it is data that came from the server and you want a clean form).
 In this case you can provide a new `defaultValue` object when resetting.

 ```js
 // Reset to the defaultValue object passed to the form